sequenceiq/cloudbreak-shell/README.md

     * blueprint add - Add a new blueprint with either --url or --file
-    * blueprint defaults - Adds the default blueprints to Cloudbreak
+    * blueprint defaults - Adds the default blueprints to Ambari
+    * blueprint delete - Delete the blueprint by its id or name
     * blueprint list - Shows the currently available blueprints
-    * blueprint select - Select the blueprint by its id
+    * blueprint select - Select the blueprint by its id or name
-    * blueprint show - Shows the blueprint by its id
+    * blueprint show - Shows the blueprint by its id or name
-    * cluster create - Create a new cluster based on a blueprint and template
+    * cluster create - Create a new cluster based on a blueprint and optionally a recipe
+    * cluster node --ADD - Add new nodes to the cluster
+    * cluster node --REMOVE - Remove nodes from the cluster
     * cluster show - Shows the cluster by stack id
+    * cluster start - Start your cluster
+    * cluster stop - Stop your cluster
+    * context - Shows some context
+    * credential certificate - get Azure certificate
-    * credential createAzure - Create a new Azure credential
+    * credential create --AZURE - Create a new AZURE credential
-    * credential createEC2 - Create a new EC2 credential
+    * credential create --EC2 - Create a new EC2 credential
+    * credential create --GCP - Create a new Gcp credential
+    * credential create --OPENSTACK - Create a new OPENSTACK credential
-    * credential defaults - Adds the default credentials to Cloudbreak
+    * credential delete - Delete the credential by its id
     * credential list - Shows all of your credentials
-    * credential select - Select the credential by its id
+    * credential select - Select the credential by its id or name
     * credential show - Shows the credential by its id
     * exit - Exits the shell
     * help - List all commands usage
     * hint - Shows some hints
+    * hostgroup configure - Configure host groups
+    * hostgroup show - Configure host groups
+    * instancegroup configure - Configure instance groups
+    * instancegroup show - Configure instance groups
+    * network create --AWS - Create a new AWS network configuration
+    * network create --AZURE - Create a new AZURE network configuration
+    * network create --GCP - Create a new GCP network configuration
+    * network create --OPENSTACK - Create a new OpenStack network configuration
+    * network delete - Delete network by the given id or name
+    * network list - Shows the currently available networks configurations
+    * network select - Select network by the given id or name
+    * network show - Shows the network by its id or name
     * quit - Exits the shell
-    * recipe add - Adds a recipe
+    * recipe add - Add a new recipe with either --url or --file
+    * recipe delete - Delete the recipe by its id or name
+    * recipe list - Shows the currently available recipes
-    * recipe select - Selects a recipe
+    * recipe show - Shows the properties of the specified recipe
     * script - Parses the specified resource file and executes its commands
+    * security group list - Shows the currently available security groups
+    * security group select - Select a security group by the given id or name
+    * security group show - Shows the security group by its id or name
     * stack create - Create a new stack based on a template
     * stack list - Shows all of your stack
+    * stack node --ADD - Add new nodes to the cluster
+    * stack node --REMOVE - Remove nodes from the cluster
     * stack select - Select the stack by its id
     * stack show - Shows the stack by its id
+    * stack start - Start your stack
+    * stack stop - Stop your stack
     * stack terminate - Terminate the stack by its id
-    * template create - Create a new cloud template
+    * template create --AZURE - Create a new AZURE template
-    * template createEC2 - Create a new EC2 template
+    * template create --EC2 - Create a new EC2 template
+    * template create --GCP - Create a new GCP template
+    * template create --OPENSTACK - Create a new OPENSTACK template
-    * template defaults - Adds the default templates to Cloudbreak
+    * template delete - Shows the template by its id or name
     * template list - Shows the currently available cloud templates
-    * template select - Select the template by its id
-    * template show - Shows the template by its id
+    * template show - Shows the template by its id or name
     * version - Displays shell version

 As usual for us - being committed to 100% open source - we are always open sourcing everything thus you can get the details on our [GitHub](https://github.com/sequenceiq/cloudbreak-shell) repository.